Dynamical Analysis of the EIP-1559 Ethereum Fee Market: Model

-Blocks have size $T$ and a target block load of $T/2$.\footnote{Size is measured in gas, i.e., typically $T$ denotes the gas limit.
+Blocks have size $T$ and, in EIP1559, a target block load $T/2$.\footnote{Size is measured in gas, i.e., typically $T$ denotes the gas limit.
 Here, we express all measurements in units per gas, so under the assumption that all transactions use the same amount of gas, one may think of $T$ as number of transactions.} Let $g_t$ denote the number of transactions that get included in block $B_t$.
-Since $g_t$ depends on the base fee, $b_t$, we will write $g_t\mid b_t$ to denote the transactions that get included in $B_t$ given that the base fee is equal to $b_t$.
-The base fee is updated after every block according to the following equation
+Since $g_t$ depends on the basefee, $b_t$, we will write $g_t\mid b_t$ to denote the transactions that get included in $B_t$ given that the basefee is equal to $b_t$.
+The basefee is updated after every block according to the following equation

-where $d$ denotes an adjustment factor (or step size), currently set at $d=0.125$ \cite{Rob20e}.
-Equation \eqref{eq:base fee} suggests that the base fee will increase if the load of block $B_t$ is larger than the target block load, i.e., if there is increasing demand or congestion in the system, and will decrease otherwise.
-The magnitude of the change is regulated by the excess (shortage) of transaction load compared to the target load (i.e., $T/2$) and parameter $d$.
-Our main goal in this paper is to analyze the stability and properties of the dynamical system that is determined by equation \eqref{eq:base fee}.
+where $d$ denotes an adjustment factor (or step size), currently set at $d=0.125$ \cite{Rob20e,Mon20}.
+Equation \eqref{eq:basefee} suggests that the basefee will increase if the load of block $B_t$ is larger than the target block load, i.e., if there is increasing demand or congestion in the system, and will decrease otherwise.
+The magnitude of the change is regulated by the excess (shortage) of transaction load compared to the target load (currently $T/2$) and parameter $d$.
+Our main goal in this paper is to analyze the stability and properties of the dynamical system that is determined by equation \eqref{eq:basefee}.